imennajar/python-api-challenge/README.md

 - How to use our skill to create Plots to showcase the relationship between weather variables and Latitude: Latitude vs. Temperature, Latitude vs. Humidity, Latitude vs. Cloudiness, and Latitude vs. Wind Speed.

-- How to use our skill to compute Linear Regression for Each Relationship: Latitude vs. Temperature in Northern and Southern Hemisphere, Latitude vs. Humidity in Northern and Southern Hemisphere, Latitude vs. Cloudinessin Northern and Southern Hemisphere, and Latitude vs. Wind Speed in Northern and Southern Hemisphere.
-We will include the linear regression line, the model's formula, and the rvalues
+- How to use our skills to compute Linear Regression for each relationship: Latitude vs. Temperature in Northern and Southern Hemisphere, Latitude vs. Humidity in Northern and Southern Hemisphere, Latitude vs. Cloudiness in Northern and Southern Hemisphere, and Latitude vs. Wind Speed in Northern and Southern Hemisphere.
+We will include the linear regression line, the model's formula, and the rvalues.

-- How to create a map that displays a point for every city of our data using a weather caracteristique
+- How to create a map that displays a point for every city of our data using a characteristic of the weather

 - How to narrow down our data to find our ideal weather condition

-- How to use the Geoapify API to find hotels (or any other accomodation)
+- How to use the Geoapify API to find hotels (or any other location)

 - How to add the hotel name and the country as additional information in the hover message for each city in the map